 COIL Collaborative Online Intercultural Learning

+COIL is an innovation to pedagogy and curriculum that engages students online with students in another region or country.
 The nature of the collaboration can take many forms.
-COIL courses often embrace the use of digital technology to bridge the distance that separates countries and partners.
 Forms of interaction include online discussion groups, videoconferences, class to class meetings, and online workgroup projects.
-Projects can vary in length and format, from semester length projects to projects lasting only a few weeks, and from synchronous to asynchronous.
+Projects can vary in length and format, from semester length projects to projects lasting only a few weeks, and from synchronous to asynchronous or a combination.